jasonaden/angular/aio/content/guide/rx-library.md

   map(n => n * n)
 );

-// Create an Observable that, when subscribed
-// to, will run the filter and map functions const squareOdd = squareOddVals(nums)
+// Create an Observable that will run the filter and map functions const squareOdd = squareOddVals(nums)

-// Must subscribe to get values squareOdd.subscribe(x => console.log(x));
+// Suscribe to run the combined functions squareOdd.subscribe(x => console.log(x));
 ```

-The `pipe()` function is also a method on the RxJS Observable, so the above could be shortened as follows:
+The `pipe()` function is also a method on the RxJS Observable, so you use this shorter form to define the same operation:

 ```
 import { filter } from 'rxjs/operators/filter';